StefDS/sdsapp/k8s/README.md

-# HPE Ezmeral Container platform
+# HPE Ezmeral Container Platform
-## Container use case support for native Kubernetes
+## Kubernetes use case support

-YAML files use by kubectl for Kubernets deployments managed by HPE Ezmeral Container Platform
+YAML files use by kubectl for POD deployments managed by HPE Ezmeral Container Platform